daria01488/MasterMind/README.md

-# New Project - MasterMind
+# Project 1 - MasterMind
 Mastermind is a logic-based game where the computer generates a hidden sequence of digits, and the player tries to guess it.

 ## Technologies